 Hispano-Suiza and had wings of unequal span.
 With the introduction of the 190-hp Rolls-Royce Falcon I V12 engine another re-design occurred and the wings on this design were both equal span.

-Now known as the F.2A, two prototypes of the RFC's new aircraft would fly.
+Now known as the F.2A, two prototypes of the Royal Flying Corps new aircraft would fly.
 The first made its maiden flight on the 9th September 1916, although an order for 50 examples had been placed a couple of

 weeks before on the 28th August.
 Initial results from the first flights were positive as the F.2A was then sent for official testing between the 16th - 18th October.
 During the tests two and four